If a Person Has a Revocable Living Trust, What Happens When They Die?

 HAIMO: If a person executes a revocable living trust and all of their property is in the name of the trust, then there is no need for a probate proceeding.

-So what does happen after an individual with a revocable living trust dies?
+So what happens to a living trust after death?
 The first thing you have to understand is the nature of a revocable living trust.

 Understanding Revocable Living Trusts

-Simply put, “revocable” means that the person who created it can continue to make changes to it – and even cancel it altogether – while they are still alive.
-This is in contrast to an irrevocable living trust, which but for few exceptions, is essentially set in stone the moment you create it.
+Simply put, “revocable” means that the person who created it can continue to make changes to it while they are still alive.
+They can even cancel it altogether.
+This is in contrast to an irrevocable living trust, which is essentially set in stone the moment you create it.

 - The trust automatically becomes an irrevocable trust, preventing anyone from making any changes to the trust to protect the creator’s wishes.